GeorgeBatch/kvasir-seg/README.md

-# My Repository for 2020 MediaEval Medico - polyp segmentation
+# My Solution for the 2020 MediaEval Medico Challenge: Polyp Segmentation

 ## Contents of this repository